This age is the most common time in life to develop epilepsy

 - Confused states may be due to seizure or post-seizure activity but may also be due to dementia, psychiatric illness, medication, high fever (infections), urinary tract infections or dehydration.

 - Clear descriptions of the episodes or seizures are not always possible, especially if the person is living alone, or there are no witnesses.

 Types of seizures

-Because focal seizures are commonly seen in older people, and are far less obvious than tonic-clonic seizures, they often go unrecognised as seizures and can be attributed to or confused with ageing or dementia.
+Because focal seizures are commonly seen in older people, and are far less obvious than tonic-clonic seizures, they can go unrecognised as seizures or be attributed to or confused with ageing or dementia.

 Episodic blackouts, ‘faints’, ‘funny turns’ and falls are all good reasons to see the doctor as they may be epilepsy.

-Antiepileptic drugs are usually quite effective in controlling seizures in people over the age of 65.
-People may have a greater sensitivity to medications as they age, so a low dose is usually all that is needed.
+Antiepileptic drugs are usually effective in controlling seizures in this age group.
+People may have a greater sensitivity to medications as they age, so may be more likely to experience unwanted side effects.
+Generally a low dose is usually all that is needed to control seizures.

-Other health conditions and medications influence what antiepileptic drug will be chosen.
-If you are taking medications for other health problems, there is a risk that the antiepileptic medication may interact with them.
+Other health conditions and medications influence what antiepileptic drug will be prescribed.
+If you are taking medications for other health issues, there is a risk that the antiepileptic medication may interact with them.
 So, it is important to tell the doctor and pharmacists about existing health conditions and medications.

-Older people may be more sensitive to medication side effects which can include tiredness, dizziness, unsteadiness, tremor, visual disturbances, changes in mood or behaviour, depression or stomach upsets.
-It may be possible to eliminate these by adjusting or changing medications.
+Some more common antiepileptic medication side effects can include tiredness, dizziness, unsteadiness, tremor, visual disturbances, changes in mood or behaviour, depression or stomach upsets.
+It may be possible to lessen these by adjusting or changing medications.

-Should these side effects occur and you find them unsettling or intolerable, speak to your doctor or specialist.
+Should these, or other side effects occur and you find them unsettling or intolerable, speak to your doctor or specialist.
+See our factsheet Medical Management of Epilepsy

 Some people have difficulty taking medications regularly.
-Forgetfulness, confusion over taking a number of medications, or simple problems such as difficulty opening pill bottles may all be involved.
+Forgetfulness, confusion, especially when taking a number of medications, or simple problems such as difficulty opening pill bottles may all be issues.
 It is important for spouses, families and caretakers to be alert for these problems and provide help when necessary.